xjmusic/xjmusic/docs/content/post/musical/chain-link-choice.md

 In the cloud, worker-bots construct the complex arrangements of events that comprise these Chains.

 Work is performed sequentially, one Link after another.
 There are layers of work to be performed.
-First, each Link is "crafted" by the Craftworker.
-Lastly, each Link is "dubbed" by the Dubworker.
+First, each Link is "crafted," then, each Link is "dubbed."

 ## Craft: Macro & Main Choices for Link